 Our elephants are packing their trunks for a move to France … but don’t worry it’s all part of some exciting developments in our foot safari.

 We’re at the start of our Foot Safari Transformation project and whilst we are busy working on these exciting new developments some of our animals will need to be moved from their current homes so we can undertake the building work.
-The first to move will be our herd of elephants, who will be moving to a new home in France at ZooParc de Beauval to participate in the European Breeding Programme and with the added benefit of getting away from all the noise and disruption too.
+The first to move will be our herd of elephants, who will be moving to a new home in France at ZooParc de Beauval in 2017 to participate in the European Breeding Programme and with the added benefit of getting away from all the noise and disruption too.

 Plans are underway for a brand new state of the art elephant facility.
 This will see the team work in partnership with international experts in zoo design as well as experts in elephant care and husbandry, using the latest research and insights that have developed over the last 10 years, to provide the highest welfare standards.